-As at February 28, 2006, there were 37,261,927 options outstanding under the ESOP and 19,384,130 options available for grant, representing approximately 4.36 percent and 2.27 percent, respectively, of the total number of outstanding Common Shares as at such date.
-At the annual and special meeting of shareholders held on April 27, 2005, the shareholders approved an amendment to the ESOP to increase the maximum number of Common Shares issuable upon the exercise of options under the ESOP by 10,000,000 Common Shares (on a pre-split basis), which are included in the foregoing numbers.
+As at February 28, 2007, there were 37,787,881 options outstanding under the ESOP and 10,135,970 options available for grant, representing approximately 4.90 percent and 1.31 percent, respectively, of the total number of outstanding Common Shares as at such date.
 Any Common Shares subject to an option that expires or terminates without having been fully exercised may be made the subject of a further option.